Frequently Asked Questions

 What kind of resources do you offer to support menstrual health and nutrition goals?

-I offer customized nutrition counseling, food and supplement recommendations, and I work collaboratively with your medical team to support your nutrition and health goals.
+I offer customized private nutrition counseling, food and supplement recommendations, and I work collaboratively with your medical team to support your nutrition and health goals.
 Clients receive access to personalized resources as part of their care with me to enhance their well-being and achieve optimal period outcomes.

-Yes, I offer virtual nutrition support in Ontario, Nova Scotia and New Brunswick.
+Yes, I offer private virtual nutrition support in Ontario, Nova Scotia and New Brunswick.
 I am also registered to practice in Newfoundland and Labrador.
 This allows individuals in multiple regions to benefit from expertise in menstrual health, nutrition, and reproductive wellness.

 My period health educational resources are available across Canada and other countries for purchase and download.